Skip to content

 Consider mindfulness

 The practice of mindfulness involves paying attention to your thoughts, feelings and the world around you in the present moment.
 The practice does not appeal to everyone but some people find activities that incorporate mindfulness very helpful.
 Mindfulness exercises can be found on the internet – for example, Mindful Breathing Exercise .
 Many activities that incorporate mindfulness approaches are extremely popular with adults with positive results.
-For example, yoga combines physical activity with elements of mindfulness and can protect against depression
+For example, yoga combines physical activity with elements of mindfulness and can protect against depression.

 Arts and Music